mrcavalcanti/mosaicoo/docs/sources/developers/http_api/serviceaccount.md

 }
 ```

-Requires basic authentication and that the authenticated user is a Grafana Admin.
+Requires basic authentication and that the authenticated user is a Mosaicoo Admin.

 **Example Response**: